ndsurgenor/east-street/README.md

 ## Strategy

 ### Milestones & User Stories
 This project was developed with 5 milestones (epics) in mind.
 From each of these milestones a number of dev goals and user stories were created, each one given a prioritisation using the MoSCoW method.
-The detail of these milestones, goals and stories is outlined below; further detail regarding sprints, MoSCoW desgination and acceptance criteria (covered under Structure) are included on the [GitHub Projects Kanban Board](https://github.com/users/ndsurgenor/projects/5) created for the project.
+The detail of these milestones, goals and stories is outlined below; further detail regarding sprints, MoSCoW designation and acceptance criteria (covered under Structure) are included on the [GitHub Projects Kanban Board](https://github.com/users/ndsurgenor/projects/5) created for the project.

 ![Kanban](static/images/readme/kanban.png)